 There are over 80 different autoimmune diseases.
-Some of the most common are: multiple sclerosis, rheumatoid arthritis, ulcerative colitis, hashimotos, graves, lupus, psoriasis, raynaud's, celiac disease, inflammatory dowel disease, addisons, and even Type 1 diabetes.
+Some of the most common are: multiple sclerosis, rheumatoid arthritis, ulcerative colitis, hashimotos, graves, lupus, psoriasis, raynaud's, celiac disease, inflammatory dowel disease, addisons, restless leg syndrome, and even Type 1 diabetes.

 What is an Autoimmune Disease?